alexandre-msm/PY-IMAGE-PROCESSING-PACKAGE/README.md

 Description.

-The package image_processing is used to:
+The package py_image_processing is used to:

 	Processing:
 	- Histogram matching